veritablequandary/doam/README.md

 ### Prerequisites

 - Node.js (any reasonably current version should work fine)
+- Blank servers.json file in a persistent location (see src/config.js for more details on this!)
 - Axiom.co account (for optional structured logging output)

 ### Installation